cupcake-recipes.com

 Step 5: Fold and Serve

-Finally, gently fold your drained, dry spinach into the bubbling cream sauce.
-Let it cook for one more minute just to make sure the spinach is heated all the way through.
-Serve it up immediately while it’s hot and gooey!
+Finally, take that dry, squeezed spinach and fold it right into your beautiful cheese sauce.
+Let it cook for one more minute just to make sure the spinach is piping hot again.
+Serve it immediately while it is gooey and perfect!

 What to Serve It With